 \section{Abstract}

 Large-scale machine learning and data mining methods routinely distribute computations across multiple agents to parallelize processing.
-The time required for computation at the agents is affected by the availability of local resources: this gives rise to the ``straggler problem'' in which the computation results are held back by unresponsive agents.
+The time required for computation at the agents is affected by the availability of local resources giving rise to the ``straggler problem'' in which the computation results are held back by unresponsive agents.
 For this problem, linear coding of the matrix sub-blocks can be used to introduce resilience toward straggling.
-The Parameter Server (PS) codes the matrix products and distributes the matrix to the workers to perform multiplication.
-At a given deadline, it then produces an approximation the desired matrix multiplication using the results of the computation received so far.
-In this paper, we propose a novel coding strategy for the straggler problem which relies on Unequal Error Protection (UEP) codes.
-The resiliency level of each sub-block is chosen according to its norm, since blocks with larger norms affect more the approximation of the matrix multiplication.
-We validate the effectiveness of our scheme both theoretically, as well as through numerical evaluations.
-We derive a theoretical characterization of the performance of UPE using random linear codes and compare it the case of equal error protection.
-We also apply the proposed coding strategy to the computation of the back-propagation step in the training a Deep Neural Network (DNN).
-In this scenario, we investigate the fundamental trade-off between precision of the updates versus time required for their computation.
+The Parameter Server (PS) utilizes a channel code and distributes the matrices to the workers for multiplication.
+It then produces an approximation to the desired matrix multiplication using the results of the computations received at a given deadline.
+In this paper, we propose to employ Unequal Error Protection (UEP) codes to alleviate the straggler problem.
+The resiliency level of each sub-block is chosen according to its norm as blocks with larger norms have higher effects on the result of the matrix multiplication.
+We validate the effectiveness of our scheme both theoretically and through numerical evaluations.
+We derive a theoretical characterization of the performance of UEP using random linear codes, and compare it the case of equal error protection.
+We also apply the proposed coding strategy to the computation of the back-propagation step in the training of a Deep Neural Network (DNN), for which we investigate the fundamental trade-off between precision and the time required for the computations.